Azure-Samples/streaming-at-scale/_bootstrap/README.md

 once you have created your file, make sure you rename it so that it will be clear which technology is using.

-### source ../simulator/run-event-generator.sh
+### source ../simulator/run-generator-eventhubs.sh

-`run-event-generator.sh` contains the code need to setup a [Locust](http://locust.io) cluster in distributed mode, usiong Azure Container Instances.
+`run-generator-eventhubs.sh` contains the code need to setup Spark clients, using Azure Container Instances.

-Each locust generates up to 340 msgs/sec.
+Each client generates up to 2000 msgs/sec.
 Each generated message is close to 1KB and look like this:

 ```json
 {